Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 The 20th century is characterized by the remarkable growth of the suburbs that originates from the economic post-war euphoria and from the high purchasing power of a great number of households.

 With the suburbs, bungalows and cottages became very popular.
 They were the true symbol of a new life style.
-During the 1950’s and the 1960’s, the North and the West of the Centre of the district and borough were developed.

 It resulted in broad peaceful lands, curved avenues planted with trees and spacious one-family houses equipped with a garage.